mvolkmann/MyUnixEnv/notes/VueNotes.md

 then the `App` component can override the style for buttons specified in the `Todo` component with the CSS selector `.todo-list .todo button { ... }`

-### Generated CSS

-In React there are many approaches that can be used to associate CSS with component elements.
-There are several CSS-in-JS libraries that are popular.
-Plain CSS and Sass can also be used.
-An advantage of choosing Sass is that nested rules can be used to scope CSS to the CSS class of the top element of each component.

-In Vue, CSS for a component is typically specified in the `.vue` source file for the component.
-When the `<style>` tag has the `scoped` attribute, each element is assigned a unique data attribute.
-For example, `<button data-v-ee48fd14="">some text</button>`.
-CSS for this button will have the selector `button[data-v-ee48fd14]`.
-This is less readable than using
-CSS class names selected by the developer.

-Evaluation: win for React

 ### CLI Startup